-Your DT402R will log on to the LocoNet ID offered by compatible infrared or simplex radio receiver it sees when plugged in to LocoNet.
+Your DT500 will log on to the LocoNet ID offered by compatible infrared or simplex radio receiver it sees when plugged in to LocoNet.
 The default LocoNet ID is 00.
-It may be necessary to change the LocoNet ID if more than one club is operating in close proximity at a train show so that the commands sent by one club will not interfere with the commands sent by other clubs.
-Note: To change a LocoNet ID:
+It may be necessary to change the LocoNet ID if more than one club is operating in close proximity at a train show so that the commands sent by one club will not interfere with the commands sent by other clubs. .
+To change a LocoNet ID:

-- 1. Disconnect a DT402/R from the LocoNet for which you want to change the LocoNet ID.
+- 1. Disconnect a DT500 from the LocoNet for which you want to change the LocoNet ID.
 If you are operating several throttles on your layout, it is necessary only to disconnect one throttle. - 2.
-Press and hold down the EDIT key on the DT402/R and then plug it back in to LocoNet.
+Press and hold down the EDIT key on the DT500 and then plug it back in to LocoNet.
 Release the EDIT key after plugging in the throttle. - 3.
-The DT402/R will display E1 in the Mode Indicator and the current LocoNet ID "Ir:0n" where "n" is the current LocoNet ID.
+The DT500 will display E1 in the Mode Indicator and the current LocoNet ID "Ir:0n" where "n" is the current LocoNet ID.
 Use the R throttle knob to change the LocoNet ID.
 You can set the LocoNet ID to be any number from 00 to 07.
 In the example below the LocoNet ID has been set to 03.

 - 4. Press ENTER key to set the system to the new LocoNet ID. - 5.
-The DT402/R used to change the LocoNet ID will automatically log on to the new LocoNet ID. - 6.
-Unplug and reconnect any other DT series infrared or simplex radio throttles that will be used on this system so that they can log on to the new LocoNet ID number and be able to operate on the system.
+The DT500 used to change the LocoNet ID will automatically log on to the new LocoNet ID. - 6.
+Unplug and reconnect any other DT series infrared or radio throttles that will be used on this system so that they can log on to the new LocoNet ID number and be able to operate on the system.

-13.2.2 Adding a new UR90, UR91 or UR92 to LocoNet
+13.2.2 Adding More UR90, UR91 and UR92s To LocoNet

-If you add additional UR90, UR91 or UR92s to the system you must to re-synchronize the IDs by setting the LocoNet ID (0-7) as described above AFTER all the UR90, UR91 and UR92s you are adding are connected to LocoNet.
+If you add additional UR90, UR91and/or UR92s to the system you must to re-synchronize the IDs by setting the LocoNet ID (0-7) as described above AFTER all the UR90, UR91 and UR92s you are adding are connected to LocoNet.
+It is also recommended that track power be cycled off and back on, throttles should be plugged in to resynch.
 If you are operating in an area where more than one LocoNet system is operating nearby, be sure to coordinate with other layouts so that each one has its own unique LocoNet ID before beginning operations.